DLC-link/dlc-stacks-loan-contract/README.md

 # Scripts

 The scripts directory includes an example of how to call each of the functions via JS.
-These can be used to learn about the functionality of the contract, as well as for calling to the contract.
+These can be used to learn about the functionality of the contract, as well as for calling/protocol to the contract.

 # What Are DLCs